-- 1.1 This policy outlines the Trust's Special Educational Needs and Disability (SEND) provision and should be read alongside each Academy's individual working practices document. - 1.2 References to the Trust or Academy within this policy specifically include all primary, secondary and special academies within the Trust, as well as the Early Years setting at the Priory Witham Academy, Priory Training and Lincolnshire SCITT. - 1.3 This policy does not form part of any member of staff's contract of employment and it may be amended at any time. - 1.4 The Trust is committed to leading a mentally healthy organisation, which includes a commitment to and promotion of emotional wellbeing and mental health.
-Therefore, all Trust policies and procedures ensure this commitment is incorporated in order to support all staff and students.
-Members of staff are encouraged to speak to their line managers, and students are encouraged to speak to any member of staff, if they feel any part of this policy would affect their emotional wellbeing and mental health.
-Any such comments should be passed to the Trusťs HR department (via FederationHR@prioryacademies.co.uk) for appropriate consideration at the next available point in the policy review cycle.
+- 1.1 This policy outlines the Trust's Special Educational Needs and Disability (SEND) provision and should be read alongside each setting's individual working practices document. - 1.2 References to the Trust or Academy within this policy specifically include all primary, secondary and special academies within the Trust, as well as the Early Years setting at the Priory Witham Academy, Priory Apprenticeships and Lincolnshire SCITT. - 1.3 This policy does not form part of any member of staff's contract of employment and it may be amended at any time.